 Empathy generally means the counselor can mentally put themselves in the client’s shoes to understand and be aware of their feelings.
 Congruence typically refers to transparency, meaning that the therapist should be authentic in communication with their clients.
 Unconditional positive regard usually means that the therapist fully accepts the client in the therapeutic process, no matter what the client is going through or what they may be feeling.

 In addition to the therapist's traits, they may also need to approach therapy with certain assumptions.
 In nondirective therapy, the most important assumptions the therapist brings to therapy may be the following:

 - Humans are fundamentally good.

 - People truly desire healing and positive change.

 - People have what they need within themselves to change their self-concept, behaviors, and attitudes.

-- People tend towards self-actualization.
-That is, they have a strong natural desire as well as the ability to reach their highest potential.
+- People tend toward self-actualization.
+They have a strong natural desire and ability to reach their highest potential.

-Even above these basic assumptions of fundamental human goodness, the therapist needs to have a clear and positive understanding that their client specifically has potential.
-Their potential encompasses many capabilities:
+Nondirective therapists may need to have a clear and positive understanding that their client has potential, which can encompass many capabilities: